BonzaiBrains/Racoon-SQL-Ledger/README.md

  -----------------------------------------
- If you cannot create a database, most ISPs won't let you directly access the database, you can still create the neccessary files to run Racoon-SQL-Ledger.
+ If you cannot create a database, most ISPs won't let you directly access the database, you can still create the neccessary files to run Racoon-Racoon-SQL-Ledger.

  1) use your database manager (pgadmin, etc) and log in with the database user your ISP has assigned to you